zhaohan-alan/decifier/README.md

 - **Processing options**:
   - `--num-workers <int>`: Number of parallel processes to use (default: all available CPUs - 1).
   - `--include-occupancy-structures`: Include structures with atomic site occupancies below 1.
+(False for deCIFer and U-deCIFer)
   - `--ignore-data-split`: Disable automatic train/val/test splitting and serialize all data into `test.h5`.

 ### Output Directory Structure